Imagine a student paper that begins like this:

 - a tenant of many religions — A common mistake, either as misspelling or ignorance, to substitute “tenant” for “tenet.”
 Yes, some religions may have rental properties with tenants, but almost always the intention here is for the tenets, i.e., important principles or beliefs, of a religion.

 - whilst writing — Although “whilst” may be grammatically correct when used as a conjunction or relative adverb, its use remains infrequent in U.S. English.
-For a while (never a “whilst”) it seemed that nearly every student inserted “whilst” whenever possible, but it has been falling off a bit in the last couple years.
+For a while (never a “whilst”) it seemed that nearly every student inserted “whilst” whenever possible, but it has been falling off a bit in the last few years.
 I suspect it has something to do with the Harry Potter generation.

 - “scared things”— Sacred misspelled as “scared” may be the most common spelling error in Religious Studies papers.
 Most often it is nothing more than a typo not caught by the spellcheck, although sometimes, as in this example, the persistent misspelling may indicate a great fear of all things sacred.